Behavioral Science Ph.D. Program

 Students who have been involved in research activities and who wish to pursue further research training are highly regarded in the selection process.
-Ordinarily, students are expected to have a combined score of at least 1100 on the GRE math and verbal sections
+Generally, students are expected to have a combined score of at least 1100 (before 2011) and 300 (after 2011) on the GRE Verbal and Quantitative Reasoning sections

-and a grade point average of "B" (3.0) or better in their undergraduate course work.
-The specific nature of each applicants' research interest is considered in admission decisions in order to maximize the fit between prospective students and the program.
+and a grade point average of "B" (3.0) or better in their prior (undergraduate, graduate) course work.
+It should be noted that these are approximations and a range of factors are considered in our admissions process.
+Particularly, the specific nature of each applicants' research interest is considered in admission decisions in order to maximize the fit between prospective students and the program and its faculty.

-Students entering the experimental program who have done graduate work at another accredited college, university, or professional school may:
+Students entering the Behavioral Science program who have done graduate work at another accredited college, university, or professional school may: